RafalBednarz/gprc/grpc_in_java.md

 }
 ```
-The question is: can we deploy this service to production knowing that many clients
+The question is: can we deploy this service to production knowing that we have a lot of clients
-are already using the service?
+using the service?
 Are we risking that clients' services will crash?
 Let's examine these cases one by one:

-1. We change field's name to additional_information.
+1. We changed field's name to additional_information.
 At first sight it seems like this is breaking
-change but is it really?
-Let's recall how the message is send over the wire - the key by which we
+change, isn't it?
+Well, not if you remember how protobuf message is send over the wire - the key by which we
 identify the value is only field index ("3" in our case which didn't change) and wire type (string)
-which also didn't change. (caveat: it will not work when you use Field Masks)
+which also didn't change.
+So we are safe to do this change.
+(caveat: it will not work when you use Field Masks, I will discuss it later)

-2. Removal of color enum also does not seem safe.
-However it is - if we don't send color over the
+2. Removal of color also does not look safe.
+What happens if we don't send color over the
-wire and the client will have old version of the proto, it will automatically evaluate to default value,
+wire?
+On the client side, with old version of the proto, it will automatically evaluate to default value,
-which in case of enum is whatever we assign to zero (UNDEFINED in our case)
+which in case of enum is whatever we assign to zero (UNDEFINED in our case).
+So apart from losing
+ information about car color this contract change shouldn't require any code change on the client side.

 3. Addition of another field is also backward compatible - client with old version will just ignore
 message with unknown index.

-As you can see it is hard to break proto3 backward compatibility.
+As you can see it is quite hard to break proto3 backward compatibility.
-The general rules while changing proto files definitions is:
+The general rules while changing proto files definitions are:

 1. Do not change tags for the field messages

-2. Do not reuse tags for the field messages, i.e do not intoduce new messages in a place of removed ones
+2. Do not reuse tags for the field messages, i.e do not introduce new messages in a place of removed ones

 ## Using gRPC in Java
-As noted before, gRPC is always contract-first and in each language we get the code generated
+As noted before, gRPC is always contract-first and in each language we get the code generated by the protocol buffer compiler.
-based on a proto contract.
 I would like to stress two main features of Java generated code:
-- It's messages are used using Builder pattern and are once build are immutable
+- We build proto messages using Builder pattern and they are immutable.
-- It's (almost) impossible to get NullPointerException which manipulating protobuf objects.
+- It's (almost) impossible to get NullPointerException while manipulating protobuf objects in Java.

 I think the purpose of the first on is quite clear, it enables to use it in a thread-safe manner.
-However, what is even better about using gRPC Pojos in Java is the fact that you don't have to care
+However, what is even better about using proto messages in Java is the fact that you don't have to care
 about checking for nulls.

 The reason for that should be pretty clear by now.
 I already mentioned that default scalar values
 in proto are never null.
-It's zero for numeric, false for boolean etc.
+They are zero for numeric, false for boolean etc.

 However, how about nested messages?
 [Developers guide](https://developers.google.com/protocol-buffers/docs/proto3#default)
 says "for message fields, the field is not set.
 Its exact value is language-dependent."
-It's a bit unclear and it's hard to find answer for Java, so let's try to test it.
+It's a bit unclear and it's hard to find what it really means for Java, so let's try to test it.

 We modify Car message to have some nested message there.
 Let it be *Engine*: